w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 Similarly, the crowdloan system accounts are derived from the pallet ID as well as the fund account index.
 To generate the crowdloan account, the raw bytes of the strings "modl" and "py/cfund" along with the fund index are combined to create the `AccountID`.
 For instance, "modlpy/cfund:0" represents the first ever crowdloan account created.
 For all the subsequent crowdloans, the index keeps incrementing.
-Similar logic applies to Nomination Pools and Parachain accounts as well.
+Similar logic applies to nomination pool and parachain accounts as well.

 ## Portability